-For 2005, the standard mileage rate for using your vehicle to move to a new home is 15 cents a mile (22 cents a mile after August 31, 2005).
+For 2009, the standard mileage rate for using your vehicle to move to a new home is 24 cents a mile.

 Purpose of Form

 Use Form 3903 to figure your moving expense deduction for a move related to the start of work at a new principal place of work (workplace).
 If the new workplace is outside the United States or its possessions, you must be a U.S. citizen or resident alien to deduct your expenses.